dwlee0802/EconGame/README.md

 Production:
 Production is done in buildings.
 Buildings hire workers and buy ingredients from other buildings to produce goods.
 These make up the total cost.
+Each type of goods have different amounts of labor required for one unit of production.
-Base amount produced by a worker is predetermined.
+Base labor produced by a worker is predetermined.
 This can be increased by efficiency: skilled workers and better gear.
+Amount produced is (total labor) / (labor per unit).
+The leftovers are carried over to next day.
 The selling price of the produced good is determined by (total cost) / (number produced) + premium.
 Premium is increaed and decreased based on sales.
 If sales are good, increase.
 If not, decrease til 0.
 If premium is 0 and still not good sales, decrease wage.
 [temp] Asking price for ingredients are based on past average sales.
+[temp] Unsold items are refunded as ingredients.

 Population:
 People are the economic agents that generate labor and consumption.